 Finally, we come back to the railroad tracks, with Tom waiting to die as Jerry reflects on how lucky he is to have a loving girlfriend -- however, Jerry's world quickly shatters as well when he happens to see his girl cheating on him with the guy she just married, and he joins Tom on the tracks, both of them waiting for death.

 So ... this is where they hug and realize that they're not really alone as long as they have each other, right?
 Or, at the very least, when they remember that they're a cat and a mouse and start carrying out a whimsical chase sequence, united in their hate?
 Right?

 Nope.
 They just sit there as we hear a whistle indicating that the train approaches, and then ... it's over.
 Holy shit, was this the last episode of the series or something?
 Now we know where The Sopranos got the idea for the finale, except that at least they made it somewhat ambiguous and not totally soul-crushing.

-The article did accurately describe a real episode of Tom and Jerry that first aired on 16 November 1956.
-However, this was not the final episode of the series:
+The article did accurately describe a real episode of Tom and Jerry that first aired on 16 November 1956:

 Furthermore, slapstick violence was a signature mark of Tom and Jerry cartoons.
 While "Blue Cat Blues" certainly hit on darker themes than other episodes in the series, Tom and Jerry survived explosions, burns, falling anvils, misplaced rakes, and even gunshot wounds:

-Following the logic of the show, it’s safe to say that they survived the train, too.
+Following the logic of the show, we consider it safe to say that they survived the train, too.